tomrf/mikrofraim/readme.md

 Route::group('/prefix', function() {
     Route::add('GET', '/resource', 'ResourceController@resource');
 }, function() {
-    /* this filter is called before routing */
+    // this filter is called before routing
-    /* return false to deny the request */
+    // return false to deny the request
-    /* return true to accept it */
+    // return true to accept it

+    if (Session::get('authenticated') !== true) {
+        return false;
+    }

+    return true;
 }, function($response) {
-    /* this filter is called after routing and handling the request, but before data is returned to client */ /* $repsonse contains any returned data from handling function and can be manipulated freely before being returned to client */
+    // this filter is called after routing and handling the request, but before data is returned to client
+    // $repsonse contains any returned data from handling function and can be manipulated freely before being returned to client

+    if (! $response) {
+        return View::render('error.html', [ 'errorMessage' => 'internal error, no data ' ]);
+    }

+    return $response;
 });
 ```